GraphXAIN: Narratives to Explain Graph Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we have introduced GraphXAIN, a novel solution that transforms explanatory subgraphs and feature importance metrics into coherent XAI Narrative explanations for GNN models.
-The proposed framework addresses a significant gap in the current landscape of Explainable AI by moving beyond technical, descriptive outputs and providing intuitive, story-like explanations that enhance user comprehension and trust.
-Our results demonstrate that XAI Narratives can deliver clearer insights into the decision-making processes of complex GNN models, making these processes more accessible to non-expert users.
+In this work, we introduced GraphXAIN, a novel solution that transforms explanatory subgraphs and feature importance metrics into coherent narrative explanations for Graph Neural Network (GNN) models.
+GraphXAIN is a model-agnostic and explainer-agnostic approach that complements traditional graph explainer outputs by leveraging Large Language Models (LLMs).
+Results obtained from generating narrative explanations for both node classification and node regression tasks on real-world datasets demonstrate that these narratives provide clearer insights into the decision-making processes of complex GNN models, making them more accessible to non-expert users.
+In doing so, our method addresses a significant gap in the current Explainable AI landscape by moving beyond technical, descriptive outputs and offering intuitive, story-like explanations that enhance practitioners’ comprehension and trust.

+A survey conducted among machine learning researchers and practitioners highlights the advantages of GraphXAIN over GNNExplainer \cite{gnnexplainergeneratingexplanationsgraph}.
+At the $\alpha=0.05$ level, the GraphXAIN method significantly improved understandability, satisfaction, convincingness, and suitability for communicating the model's predictions.
+Furthermore, when GNNExplainer’s outputs are combined with GraphXAIN narratives, all eight measured dimensions (understandability, trustworthiness, insightfulness, satisfaction, confidence, convincingness, communicability, and future usability) show significant improvement compared to using GNNExplainer outputs alone, indicating that integration of the XAI Narratives with subgraph and feature importance outputs enhances users’ perceptions of the explanation.
+Notably, 95\% of participants indicate that GraphXAIN is a valuable addition to the explanation of GNN predictions.

-For future work, it will be essential to test our framework on other real-world graph datasets to further validate its effectiveness across different domains.
-Moreover, due to the unstructured nature of graph data, LLMs may be more prone to generate hallucinations, since they struggle to interpret such type of data with the same accuracy as structured inputs \cite{hallucinationlargelanguage}.
-This issue could potentially be mitigated by integrating the proposed method with an approach tailored for graph inputs for LLMs like for instance, the G-Retriever \cite{gretrieverretrievalaugmentedgenerationtextual}.
-Additionally, there is a need to develop robust quantitative and qualitative methodologies to assess the accuracy of the generated XAI Narratives.
+In future work, employing quantitative metrics will be essential for a more thorough assessment of the generated narrative explanations \cite{ichmoukhamedov2024good}.
+One promising direction is to tailor our method to generate graph counterfactual narratives that describe the minimal change required to alter the classifier's decision, similar to the approach proposed by Martens et al.\ (2024) \cite{martens2024tellstorynarrativedrivenxai}.
+Moreover, due to the unstructured nature of graph data, LLMs may be more prone to generating hallucinations since they struggle to interpret unstructured inputs as accurately as structured data \cite{hallucinationlargelanguage}.
+This challenge can be mitigated by integrating our approach with methods specifically designed for graph inputs, such as G-Retriever \cite{gretrieverretrievalaugmentedgenerationtextual}.